 - Breakdown cover: which offers basic roadside assistance, or extras like onward travel to your chosen destination, and home start which covers you if you break down at home.

-- Key cover: pays to replace your keys if they’re lost or stolen, and to repair or replace your locks.
+- Key cover: which pays to replace your keys if they’re lost or stolen, and to repair or replace your locks.

-- Add another driver: with a clean licence to your policy, especially if you have points or driving convictions, as their good driving record can help bring the cost down.
+- Add another driver with a clean licence to your policy: especially if you have points or driving convictions, as their good driving record can help bring the cost down.

 - Buy online: as you can often get a discount on the same policy just by doing so.